symfony/symfony-standard/README.md

 ### b) Check your System Configuration

-Now make sure that your local system is properly configured for Symfony.
+Now make sure that your local system is properly configured for Symfony2.
 To do this, execute the following:

     php app/check.php